mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 vim Dockerfile
 ```

-Copy and paste the following commands into the Dockerfile
+Copy and paste the following commands into the Dockerfile:

 ```bash
 FROM alpine